Theater and Performance Studies

 Director of undergraduate studies: Hal Brooks, Rm.
 102C, 220 York St., 432-1310; theaterstudies.yale.edu; dance studies; musical theater

-The mission of the program in Theater and Performance Studies (TAPS) is to cultivate adventurous artists and scholars with a serious commitment to craft and extensive understanding of the contexts in which cultural productions emerge.
+The mission of the program in Theater, Dance, and Performance Studies (TDPS) is to cultivate adventurous artists and scholars with a serious commitment to craft and extensive understanding of the contexts in which cultural productions emerge.
 Introductory, term, and capstone courses reiterate the core learning objectives of the program: collaboration, craft, the integration of practice and theory, interdisciplinarity, and new work development.

 Students are encouraged to gain experience in an array of disciplines including theater, dance, performance studies, musical theater, intermedia arts, and design.
 As research in theater, dance, and performance studies is interdisciplinary in scope and global in perspective, students are expected to take courses in cognate disciplines such as history, philosophy, anthropology, political science, film, art, and literature.
 The major provides a solid education in the humanities, as well as preparation for graduate studies or for careers in theater, dance, and the performing arts.

 Faculty members are affiliated with a range of departments; their diverse expertise lends breadth and depth to course offerings and enables students to devise a course of study that reflects their developing interests.
-Faculty affiliated with the David Geffen School of Drama at Yale (DGSD) regularly teach for TAPS, and TAPS students have ample opportunities to interact with graduate students in the various departments of DGSD.
-Courses across the TAPS curriculum provide opportunities for students to attend performances by professional companies and artists, as well as to learn from discussions, workshops, and lectures offered by prominent guest artists and scholars.
+Faculty affiliated with the David Geffen School of Drama at Yale (DGSD) regularly teach Theater, Dance, and Performance Studies (THST) courses, and students have ample opportunities to interact with graduate students in the various departments of DGSD.
+Courses and events across the TDPS curriculum provide opportunities for students to attend performances by professional companies and artists and learn from discussions, workshops, and lectures offered by prominent guest artists and scholars.

-Special features of the program are its production seminars, independent studies, and production-based senior projects.
-Production seminars, taken with permission of the instructor, offer immersive, semester-long performance research and development, culminating in public productions.
+Special features of the program are its production seminars, independent studies, research- and writing-based senior theses, and production-based senior projects.
+Production seminars, taken with the permission of the instructor, offer immersive, semester-long performance research and development, culminating in public productions.
 Independent studies, taken under the supervision of a faculty adviser, give students the freedom to pursue individual and group-generated projects and to investigate areas of scholarship not offered elsewhere in the curriculum.
 Independent study courses are typically open only to juniors and seniors in the major.
-Production-based senior projects are described in the section on Senior Requirements below.
+Production-based senior projects as well as research- and writing-based senior theses are described in the Senior Requirements section.

-In addition to the theater and performance studies curricula, three additional programs are integrated into the mission of the major.
+In addition to the theater, dance, and performance studies curricula, three programs are integrated into the mission of the major.

 The Dance Studies curriculum features studio and seminar courses that cover the practice, history, and theory of diverse dance forms and movement phenomena.
 Students are guided in physical techniques and movement research across a wide range of temporal, geographic, and cultural sites, linking dance to the other arts, the humanities, sciences, and social sciences, and they explore the fluid and fraught relationship between movement and language.
 Contact: Emily Coates, Director of Dance.